gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 #define RAMP_DIRECTION_COUNT_DOWN 64
 ```
 A ramp state value of 2 is set after any move call on a stopped motor
-and until the stepper task.
-The stepper task will then control the direction
+and until the stepper task is serviced.
+The stepper task will then
-flags
+control the direction flags

 ## Timing values - Architecture dependent